Giuseppe Nogari: Biography

 From 1739 to 1742 Nogari worked for the House of Savoy in Turin, painting canvasses and decorating the Royal Palace of Turin and the hunting lodge at Stupinigi.
 In 1756, he became a member of the Venetian Accademia di Pittura e Scultura.
 Alessandro Longhi was one of his pupils.

-In 1997, a painting of Nogari was used in a sting wherein employees, including an Old Master's expert of Sotheby's in London, smuggled this painting out of Italy.
+In 1997, a painting by Nogari was used in a sting wherein employees, including an Old Masters expert of Sotheby's in London, smuggled the painting out of Italy.